folio-org/folio-analytics/sql_metadb/report_queries/erm/count/README.md

 This report is to counts of e-resources by agreement

-## Known issue
-As there is currently an issue on the field type for dates in MetaDB date filters are commented out and will be reimplemented when solved.

 ## Parameters

 The parameters in the table below can be set in the WITH clause to filter the report output.